wenxin-c/tp/docs/UserGuide.md

 ------------------------------------------------------------
     WellNUS++ is a Command Line Interface (CLI) app for you to keep track, manage and improve your physical and mental wellness.
     Input `help` to see all available commands.
     Input `help [command-to-check]` to get usage help for a specific command.
     Here are all the commands available for you!

-    1. hb(Atomic Habits) - Track and manage your habits with our suite of tools to help you grow and nurture a better you!
+    1. hb - Atomic Habits - Track and manage your habits with our suite of tools to help you grow and nurture a better you!
-    2. reflect(Self Reflection) - Take some time to pause and reflect with our specially curated list of questions and reflection management tools.
+    2. reflect - Self Reflection - Take some time to pause and reflect with our specially curated list of questions and reflection management tools.
-    3. ft(Focus Timer) - Set a configurable 'Pomodoro' timer with work and rest cycles to keep yourself focused and productive!
+    3. ft - Focus Timer - Set a configurable 'Pomodoro' timer with work and rest cycles to keep yourself focused and productive!
-    4. gamif(Gamification) - Gamification gives you the motivation to continue improving your wellness by rewarding you for your efforts!
+    4. gamif - Gamification - Gamification gives you the motivation to continue improving your wellness by rewarding you for your efforts!
     5. exit - Close WellNUS++ and return to your terminal.
     6. help - Get help on what commands can be used in WellNUS++.
 ------------------------------------------------------------